 One of the best ways to help control your horse’s fear is to work on desensitization through groundwork.
 You never want to be in the saddle the first time your horse sees something potentially scary.
 But if you introduce different objects from the ground, you can gauge your horse’s response and help them learn that those seemingly scary things are in fact harmless.
 Getting your horse used to different stimuli during groundwork could literally save both your lives.

 Establish Better Control Over Your Horse’s Movement

 As you do groundwork with your horse, you will establish better control over your horse’s movement.
 Practicing groundwork is about training your horse to move in specific ways when you tell them to.
 You teach them to recognize cues and move accordingly.

 Once you master these skills on the ground, your improved control will also benefit your riding.
 Your horse will have a better understanding of your expectations and be used to following your lead.
 You’ll also feel more confident in the saddle with a clear understanding of how your horse moves and responds.

 Improve the Trust Between You and Your Horse

-Groundwork can be a powerful way to develop and improve the trust that you and your horse share.
+Groundwork for horses can be a powerful way to develop and improve the trust that you and your horse share.
 As you do groundwork, you can observe your horse’s reactions to a variety of stimuli in different situations.
 At the same time, your horse learns that while you ask him to move his body in different ways, you apply and remove pressure kindly without ever actually threatening his safety.

 Groundwork is a powerful tool with many benefits for both you and your horse.
 If you’re not already doing groundwork with your horse, you might want to start.